osmandapp/web/main/docs/user/widgets/info-widgets.md

 ### Mapillary Widget

 :::note
-Mapillary widget can be added to the map screen only when OsmAnd [**Mapillary plugin**](../plugins/mapillary.md) is enabled.
+To add the Mapillary widget to the map screen, enable the OsmAnd [**Mapillary plugin**](../plugins/mapillary.md).
 :::

 ![Mapillary widget](@site/static/img/widgets/mapillary_widget.png)

-This is a Mapillary plugin widget that provides quick access to the Mapillary app to add [*Street-Level imagery*](../plugins/mapillary.md#enable-layer).
+This is a Mapillary plugin widget that provides quick access to the Mapillary application, which enables you to add [*street-level imagery*](../plugins/mapillary.md#enable-layer).
+The widget is added to the map automatically when the plugin is enabled.

 | | |
 |:------------|:------------|